 Inside the console is the head unit.
-There are steps that lead into the head unit which houses an optional electric head, fresh water sink with spray nozzle for rinsing off, switch panel for flushing head, on-off switch for the macerator, and a lighted towel-rack bar.
+There are steps that lead into the head unit which houses an electric head, fresh water sink with spray nozzle for rinsing off, switch panel for flushing head, on-off switch for the macerator, and a lighted towel-rack bar.
 The main DC breaker panel (for switch panel accessories) is inside along with two port hole windows.
-The access to the water intake valve for the head, the thru-hull head discharge valve for pumping waste overboard (where permitted), can be found in the hatch directly behind the head.
-The Y-valve, macerator, and holding tank can be found towards the bow of the boat in the deck.
-See Sanitation System diagram, page 38.
+There is also access to the macerator, y-valve, water intake and discharge for the toilet and holding tank, and another access to the forward bilge.
+Lift the forward console seat cushion for access to a built in 62 qt cooler.